 Batteries are typically stored in your child's backpack for ease of access.
-If their initial supply becomes depleted during the school year, you will be notified by your child's teacher to send in more batteries.
-In the event that your child does not have spare batteries and needs them for class, DePaul School will provide batteries and an invoice for the cost of one pack of batteries.
+In the event that your child does not have spare batteries and needs them for class, DePaul School will provide batteries.

 Please note that disposable batteries for hearing aids and cochlear implants are a choking hazard.
 If you do not want your child to have access to their batteries, please deliver them directly to their classroom teacher.